starchturrets/MealPlanner/README.md

 - A UI...

 I'm sure there's more.

+---

+### Update ###
+3/27/19

+Switching direction in how I'm writing this app.
+I had the wrong approach and sorta lost sight of my initial intention with this:
+- Pull and populate UI lists with meal objects from meals.json
+- Generate a random list of meals

+Once this is done I'll continue on with the addition of more features/options.

+---

 #### Local CLI commands:
 - `npm run build`: compiles and builds index.js into dist/main.js